 Examination of ancient myth in written and visual media, with special attention to mythic traditions, the development of religion, contexts for the creation and performance of myth, and various critical approaches to mythology.

 Introduction to the various research methodologies represented in the interdisciplinary field of Women, Gender, and Sexuality Studies.
 Course studies feminist and LGBTQIA critiques of traditional disciplinary methods.
 Goal is to familiarize students with the strengths and weaknesses of the techniques of inquiry in their disciplinary perspective of choice through explicit examples and a series of lectures.
 Emphasis is on preparation for senior research project to be completed during the Senior Seminar.
 Prerequisite: WGS 120 and one other core or cross-listed WGS course, or permission of instructor.
 Recommended: WGS 300 or 310.

 WGS-400 Senior Seminar

 Examination of a topic from a variety of in-depth perspectives.
 Selected topic is broad enough to allow students to engage in projects of their own devising.
 Course serves as a bridge between the undergraduate experience and the world beyond Gettysburg College as students learn to put their feminism into actions.
-Prerequisites: WGS 120, WGS 300, 340 and one additional core or cross-listed WGS course.
+Prerequisites: WGS 120, WGS 300 or 310, 340 and one additional core or cross-listed WGS course.